public final class DataApi

 StationIdLocation

-then the API will
+) then the API will only ever return

-from another station.GeographicLocation
+station.GeographicLocation

 , the API will